-The DBE is affiliated with the Imperial Order, Daughters of the British Empire in Canada (I.O.D.E.); the Victoria League, London, England; the General Federation of Women’s Clubs in the USA, and the International Peace Garden.
+The Society is affiliated with the Imperial Order Daughters of the Empire in Canada (I.O.D.E.); the Victoria League in London, England; and the General Federation of Women’s Clubs in the United States.

 The Honorary President of the DBE is the British Ambassador to the U.S. or the Ambassador’s wife.